fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

    - Check for any damaged pins in the DB9 connectors on both ends

 2. **Verify COM Port Settings**
-   - Right-click on the scoreboard and select "COM Port" > "Refresh List"
+   - Open the Settings dialog by pressing F2 or right-clicking and selecting "Settings"
-   - Ensure the correct COM port is selected
+   - In the Connection tab, select the correct COM port from the dropdown list
+   - Click "Refresh" to update the list of available ports
    - Check Windows Device Manager to confirm the COM port is properly installed

 3. **Check Timing System Configuration**